 8. Azure temple, Lake General Carrera in Patagonia, Chile

 These marble caves on the shores of the Lake General Carrera in central Patagonia are the dream of photographers around the world.
 The brilliant patterns of the marbled stone are seen reflected in the turquoise waters of the glacial lake.
+Near by the lake, the government made a livelihood that will give civilians income for everyday needs such as different local arts, buy lake art here.
 What is most magical is that the colour of the water itself in the lake can change continually, covering almost all shades of blue, depending on the time and weather of the year.
 The lake General Carrera itself is the second largest fresh water lake in South America.

 A truly spectacular display of blooms in myriad colours, Keukenhof Flower Park, known as the Garden of Europe, is located 7 km from the North Sea Coast of the small town of Lisse, and 20 km from Amsterdam in the Netherlands.
 The park is open every year from mid-March to mid-May.
 There are about 7 million species of plants and flowers here, in all the 32 hectares of the park.

 10. Glowworm Grotto